aimms/documentation/infosec/cloud-platform-azure.rst

 Staff access
 ---------------
-* AIMMS staff cannot sign into customer accounts and/or access customer projects and data, unless the customer provides us with access credentials.
+* AIMMS staff or staff of our contractor Intercept cannot sign into customer accounts and/or access customer projects and data, unless the customer provides us with access credentials.
 * AIMMS staff does have access to all log files, which contain activity logs.
-* AIMMS staff can only access the AWS consol via a VPN connection, using MFA.
-In case of employing contractors, these are only given access to the development account for the duration of the assignment, with the  *least privileges* principle applied.
-Only AIMMS staff have access to the production environments.
+* Selected AIMMS staff and selected staff of our contractor Intercept can only access the Azure console, using MFA and Azure *Active Directory*.
+* Production environment configuration changes are only made through scripts.
+Change access to production environments requires explicit and temporary permission elevation (using Azure *Privileged Identity Management*), only to be used in case of severe incidents.
+Any manual access by AIMMS or Intercept staff is logged and logs can be made available to customers.

 System security
 ---------------------